 Angioplasty can save lives after a heart attack.
-This is not some hypothetical optimistic conjecture, rather, a fact that is backed by reputable cardiac societies and bodies[ii].
+This is not some hypothetical optimistic conjecture, but rather, a fact that is backed by reputable cardiac societies and bodies[ii].
 Indeed, angioplasties are the quickest way of getting the blood flow back on track after a heart attack.
 What do cardiologists try to achieve by this?
 Less damage to cardiac muscles, which means less scarring overall.
-An angioplasty is beneficial from another point of view as well since it reduces the need for a more invasive CABG.
+It is beneficial from another point of view as well since it reduces the need for a more invasive CABG.
 And lastly, having an angioplasty can reduce the risk of another heart attack significantly[iii].

-Risks associated with angioplasty
+Risks Associated with Angioplasty

 One of the more common concerns associated with this invasive medical procedure is the risk of allergy because of the aesthetic used.
 Hence, it is always better to have a consultation with your doctor about the anesthesia the team plans to use in your angioplasty.
 Coming towards the more risky side of things, chances of bleeding and clotting during the procedure are significant enough[iv].
 And like any other invasive procedure, there is always a risk of infection.
 However, this is a risk that can be minimized by ensuring that all SOPs are followed during an angioplasty.

-After an angioplasty
+After an Angioplasty

 A patient who had a heart attack and an angioplasty might be asked to stay in the hospital for at least a week, depending on the overall health.
 But more often than not, a patient can go home after a couple of nights’ stay in the hospital[v].
 However, post-angio, a patient will have to make significant changes in his or her lifestyle.
 For example, if someone smokes regularly, they will have to say goodbye to the nicotine addiction.

 An angioplasty does improve the quality of life of a cardiac patient.
 However, it is far from a permanent fix.
 Patients who undergo an angioplasty have to indulge in healthy activities that benefit their lifestyle.
-For example, it is imperative for cardiac patients who suffered from atherosclerosis have to keep their cholesterol levels in check all the time.
-Apart from that, maintain a healthy weight and exercising regularly is also important.
+For example, it is imperative for cardiac patients who suffered from atherosclerosis to keep their cholesterol levels in check all the time.
+Apart from that, maintaining a healthy weight and exercising regularly is also important.